jsangradorp/nikonikoapi/README.md

 - To deploy to a debian stretch, use the `scripts/deploy.sh` script.
 It will not run correctly if you don't add `cdist` `tags` to the hosts you want to deploy to.

+## License

+NikonikoAPI is released under the GPL3 license.
+See the [LICENCE](./LICENSE) file for more details.